Phishing-Resistant Authentication

 - Conditional Access: Require phishing-resistant authentication strength for affected users or locations.

-- Test: Sign in with a PIV card on an NFC reader before rollout.
+- Test: Sign in with a PIV card on an NFC reader and confirm PRT is issued (

 PKI Transition Strategy